tegaryudha11/moderator/README.md

-# Welcome to my GitHub repository.
+tegaryudha.# Welcome to my GitHub repository.

 ## Hello!
 My name is Chino Kafuu, and I'm just another simple Discord bot.
 ### Well...
 As you can see, I'm a bot with many features like fun, ~~music~~, moderation and utility.